Machine translation: Rule-based

-The rule-based machine translation paradigm includes transfer-based machine translation, interlingual machine translation and dictionary-based machine translation paradigms.
-This type of translation is used mostly in the creation of dictionaries and grammar programs.
-Unlike other methods, RBMT involves more information about the linguistics of the source and target languages, using the morphological and syntactic rules and semantic analysis of both languages.
-The basic approach involves linking the structure of the input sentence with the structure of the output sentence using a parser and an analyzer for the source language, a generator for the target language, and a transfer lexicon for the actual translation.
-RBMT's biggest downfall is that everything must be made explicit: orthographical variation and erroneous input must be made part of the source language analyser in order to cope with it, and lexical selection rules must be written for all instances of ambiguity.
-Adapting to new domains in itself is not that hard, as the core grammar is the same across domains, and the domain-specific adjustment is limited to lexical selection adjustment.
+The rule-based machine translation approach was used mostly in the creation of dictionaries and grammar programs.
+Its biggest downfall was that everything had to be made explicit: orthographical variation and erroneous input must be made part of the source language analyser in order to cope with it, and lexical selection rules must be written for all instances of ambiguity.

 Transfer-based machine translation

-Transfer-based machine translation is similar to interlingual machine translation in that it creates a translation from an intermediate representation that simulates the meaning of the original sentence.
-Unlike interlingual MT, it depends partially on the language pair involved in the translation.
+Transfer-based machine translation was similar to interlingual machine translation in that it created a translation from an intermediate representation that simulated the meaning of the original sentence.
+Unlike interlingual MT, it depended partially on the language pair involved in the translation.

 Interlingual

-Interlingual machine translation is one instance of rule-based machine-translation approaches.
-In this approach, the source language, i.e. the text to be translated, is transformed into an interlingual language, i.e. a "language neutral" representation that is independent of any language.
-The target language is then generated out of the interlingua.
-One of the major advantages of this system is that the interlingua becomes more valuable as the number of target languages it can be turned into increases.
-However, the only interlingual machine translation system that has been made operational at the commercial level is the KANT system (Nyberg and Mitamura, 1992), which is designed to translate Caterpillar Technical English (CTE) into other languages.
+Interlingual machine translation was one instance of rule-based machine-translation approaches.
+In this approach, the source language, i.e. the text to be translated, was transformed into an interlingual language, i.e. a "language neutral" representation that is independent of any language.
+The target language was then generated out of the interlingua.
+The only interlingual machine translation system that was made operational at the commercial level was the KANT system (Nyberg and Mitamura, 1992), which was designed to translate Caterpillar Technical English (CTE) into other languages.

 Dictionary-based

-Machine translation can use a method based on dictionary entries, which means that the words will be translated as they are by a dictionary.
+Machine translation used a method based on dictionary entries, which means that the words were translated as they are by a dictionary.